JonathanDoughty/dotfiles/README.md

   which are rarely used any longer.
-* I've adapted most of my crutches to be both `bash` and `zsh` compatible, however the latter tend to be less well tested - `bash` is still my preferred shell.
+* I've adapted most of my crutches to be both `bash` and `zsh` compatible, however the latter tend to be less well tested - `bash` is still my default shell.
 I avoid the various `zsh` frameworks in favor of knowing where and what my customizations are doing.
-I put effort into being compatible with macOS's native bash only where absolutely necessary.
+* While I think this is all still compatible with macOS's native bash I put effort into that only when absolutely necessary.
 * [shellcheck](https://github.com/koalaman/shellcheck) has saved me from many a scripting blunder - recommended.
 * Every so often I would un-comment PROFILE_LOG in `.bash_profile` and